oracle/graal/substratevm/README.md

 ## Build a Shared Library

-To build a native image as a shared library of a Java class file, pass  `--shared` to the native image builder:
+To build a native image as a shared library of a Java class file, pass  `--shared` to the native image builder.
+The created shared library will have the main method of the given Java class as its entrypoint method.
 ```shell
 native-image class [libraryname] --shared
 ```